groupby/gb-android-tracker-client/docs/autoSearch.md

 # autoSearch

-After performing a search using a GroupBy search API, this is used for sending details of the search to GroupBy's beacon API.
-The details are sent from the web browser using this event instead of being retrieved internally by GroupBy so that client tracking works correctly and aligns with the rest of the event types which must be sent from the client.
+After performing a search using a Rezolve search API, this is used for sending details of the search to Rezolve's beacon API.
+The details are sent from the web browser using this event instead of being retrieved internally by Rezolve so that client tracking works correctly and aligns with the rest of the event types which must be sent from the client.

-The search request could be a request to GroupBy's search API directly, or through a proxy.
+The search request could be a request to Rezolve's search API directly, or through a proxy.

 Note that in this example, it is blocking because the example data is stored in memory, but in your app, it may be non-blocking.